-The proposed "Rhode Island Kratom Act" establishes a regulatory framework for the sale, distribution, and manufacturing of kratom and kratom products in the state.
-It defines key terms related to kratom and prohibits the sale of harmful products or those appealing to individuals under 21 years of age.
-The act mandates that all kratom products be sold by licensed retailers and obtained from licensed manufacturers or distributors.
+The proposed "Rhode Island Kratom Act" establishes a comprehensive regulatory framework for the sale and distribution of kratom and kratom products within the state.
+It defines key terms related to kratom, including "kratom," "kratom product," "distributor," "retailer," and "manufacturer."
+The act outlines acceptable product standards and prohibits the sale of harmful or synthetic kratom products, particularly those marketed to individuals under 21 years of age.

 Statutes affected: